Terradue/doc-developer-sandbox/source/design/data.rst

 Comma-separated values
 **********************

-On the one hand, this approach is very straigh-forward to test the application against a small number of values.
+On the one hand, this approach is very straight-forward to test the application against a small number of values.
 On the other, during the exploitation phase with an application exposed as an OGC WPS service, the comma-separated values list is very well managed and allows clients to provide several values to the application.

 Reference to a catalogue